jacobcvm/Alpha-Vampire-Survivor/README.md

    - Very tanky
    - Fires ranged fireball attacks
    - Drops a chest that grants a level-up
+   - moves slowly
+5. **Knight Boss**
+   - Has his own a health bar
+   - Extremely Tanky
+   - has rotating ice shards around him
+   - moves fast
+   - has melee attacks
+   - Always Drops 1000 gold
+   - makes you level up several times in a row

 #### Enemy Behavior
 - All enemies: